Satiankit96/Data-Science/IBM/3. Data_Science_Methodology/Week_1/Week_1_1.md

 8. evaluation - Does the modelanswer the initial issue
 9. Deployment - Can this be put into practice
 10. feedback - Can it be presented and gain some feedback

+Part 1 - Buisness Understanding
+- Take time to get more clarity.
+Even if it takes a bit more time in the beginning.
+- Be clear and chose the best idea that you have to resolve the main question.
+Maximising Profit or limiting the costs in a business. ()
+The latter generally takes the back seat

+Part 2 - analytic approach
+- Identyfying what type of patterns dow we need to look into in order to resolve an question.
+- Classification vs ML model Vs statistical vs Clusttering vs Decision Tree(Coupled with predictive model)